tamasan77/ProofOfPlayDemo/README.md

-# ProofOfPlayDemo
+# Proof Of Play Demo
-A demo of PoP concept.
+A demo of PoP concept in Python and html frontend.